-The drive-in movies of the 1950s might be a thing of the past, but the best outdoor projectors mean you can enjoy al fresco movie nights once again.
-Whether you opt for a balmy evening or a heap of cosy blankets, there's no better time to turn your garden, rooftop or patio into a cinema.
-Grab a few deckchairs as we round up the best outdoor projectors 2021...
+The drive-in movies of the 1950s might be a thing of the past, but the best outdoor projectors mean you can enjoy al fresco movie nights any time, anywhere!
+Whether you opt for a balmy evening or a heap of cosy blankets, there's no better way to turn your garden, rooftop or patio into a home cinema.
+Grab a deckchair as we rundown best outdoor projectors 2021...

 The smallest and most portable projectors feature built-in batteries, making them a complete all-in-one solution.
 But beware: extreme portability can come at the expense of top-notch picture quality.

-Brightness and contrast are also key – particularly if you live in a city or somewhere with lots of light pollution.
-Set up your projector in the evening for the best results, but the higher your projector's contrast level, the more watchable the image.
+Brightness is also key – particularly if you live in a city or somewhere with lots of light pollution.
+Set up your projector in the evening for the best results, but the higher your projector's light output level, the more watchable the image.

 You'll also want to think about sources.
 Are you going to trail a Blu-ray player outside to plug into the projector's HDMI input?
-You could use a streaming dongle such as a Chromecast Ultra to get a picture, provided you can get a decent wi-fi signal in your garden.
-The easiest way to solve that conundrum would be to opt for a projector with built-in wi-fi and video streaming apps built-in.
+You could use a streaming dongle such as a Chromecast Ultra to get a picture, if you can get a decent wi-fi signal in your garden.
+The easiest way to solve that conundrum would be to opt for a projector with built-in wi-fi and maybe even some onboard storage too.